Employment Standards Code changes

 - This type of work arrangement has been renamed as “Averaging Agreements.”
 All such agreements will require support of the majority of affected employees, or be contained within a union collective agreement.

-- Employers and employees will be allowed to agree to average work hours over a period of 1 to 12 weeks for the purpose of determining overtime eligibility.
+- Employers and employees will be allowed to agree to average work hours over a period of one to 12 weeks for the purpose of determining overtime eligibility.
 Work weeks may also be compressed as part of these agreements.

 - Employers that require longer cycles may apply for a permit.